offGustavo/md-agenda.nvim/README.md

 **Repeat Indicator Types**:
 - **"+"**: Shifts the date to, for example, one month (+1m) after the scheduled time or deadline.
 It can be still in the past and overdue even after marking it.
-- **"++"**: Shifts the date by, for example, at least one week (++1w) from scheduled time or deadline, but also by as many weeks as it takes to get this date into the future.
+- **"++"**: Shifts the date by, for example, at least one week (++1w) from scheduled time or deadline, but also by as many days as it takes to get the same weekday into the future.
 - **".+"**: Shifts the date to, for example, one month (.+1m) after today.

 **Repeat Indicator Intervals**: